-The CR-102 states that the "proposed rule is needed to ensure suction dredging rules adequately protect fish life.
+As stated in the CR-102, the "proposed rule is needed to ensure suction dredging rules adequately protect fish life.
 The rule making will allow WDFW to gather important new information that will increase our understanding about potentially-unaddressed impacts to fish life from suction dredging.
 WDFW will use this new information to determine whether additional rule making is needed in the future to adequately protect fish life.
 The rule making also adds provisions to prevent the spread of aquatic invasive species through the movement of suction dredging equipment into and around the state."

-Pending legislation
+2019 legislation